acmdas/das_fieldstones/morefieldstones2018.md

 Is it any wonder that projection is more powerful than empathy?

-When we meet people, we either celebrate when they agree with us or plot to change or ignore them when they don't.
-There's not a lot of room for, "they might have a different experience of this moment than I do."
+When we meet people, we either celebrate when they agree with us or plot to change or ignore them when they don’t.
+There's not a lot of room for, “they might have a different experience of this moment than I do.”

 That noise in our head is selfish, afraid and angry.
 That noise is self-satisfied, self-important and certain.
 That noise pushes intimacy away and will do anything it can to degrade those that might challenge us.